I Tried TikTok’s Puppy Eyeliner & My Almond Eyes Can’t Get Enough

 So, how did the puppy liner go?

-I put on my go-to base (Nars Sheer Glow, $47, Fluff Cosmetic Bronzing Powder, $53, ILIA multistick for blush, $51, MECCA MAX Pout Pencil, $14, Kosas Eyebrow Gel, $33, and Eyebrow Pencil, $33) before pulling out IL MAKAIGE’S Black Card Liquid Eyeliner, $35.
+I put on my go-to base (Nars Sheer Glow, Fluff Cosmetic Bronzing Powder, ILIA multistick for blush, MECCA MAX Pout Pencil, Kosas Eyebrow Gel, and Eyebrow Pencil) before pulling out IL MAKAIGE’S Black Card Liquid Eyeliner, £21.

 Advertisement